mpv-player/mpv/DOCS/man/console.rst

     Default: a monospace font depending on the platform

     Set the font used for the console.
-    A monospaced font is necessary to align completion suggestions correctly in a grid.
+    A monospaced font is necessary to align completions correctly in a grid.
     If the console was opened by calling ``mp.input.select`` and no font was configured, ``--osd-font`` is used, as alignment is not necessary in that case.